LuccaWang1/PetPlanner/README.md

 ### Features

-1. React Bootstrap Modal Forms (3)
+1. React Bootstrap Modal Forms (3 forms)

 * Use 1-2 JavaScript React AJAX fetch requests per form
 * AJAX fetch request loads the user's information at the time the modal form loads on the DOM